apache/nuttx/configs/sabre-6quad/README.txt

   CPUs, but I don't think I have that working right yet.
 See the SMP section below for more information.

+2016-11-28:  SMP is unusable until the SCU cache coherency logic is fixed.
+  I do not know how to do that now.

 Platform Features
 =================